 The most effective way to forecast the future is to know the trends of past and present.
-Today, the main medium fueling these exciting innovations is extracted cannabis oil.
+Today, the main medium fuelling these exciting innovations is extracted cannabis oil.

 The list of innovative ways to enjoy the healing power of cannabis oil without having to smoke the dried flower is growing exponentially.